Conductor Deployment Patterns

 In-Band Management

 The term in-band management in the context of conductor connectivity refers to the use of a forwarding interface by a router node for reaching the conductor; there is no dedicated interface specifically for the conductor to "manage" the node.
-Because most 128T deployments separate the remote sites from the conductor over a WAN, it is exceedingly common to leverage in-band management between a remote node and a conductor.
+Because most SSR deployments separate the remote sites from the conductor over a WAN, it is exceedingly common to leverage in-band management between a remote node and a conductor.
 For SDWAN deployments, in-band management is strongly recommended, for the branch locations.
 For head end systems that are colocated with the conductors, out-of-band management is preferable, assuming there are sufficent free interfaces on the chosen head end hardware platform.

 Out-of-Band Management